Kristina01111000/Drws_site/README.md

 To Do:

-- make a break in the promo page left menu, between about the course and personal and professional growth
 - see if there are other smiley faces, less yellow, bigger for inside the buttons
 - philosopher's corner thing
 - documentary widget make text bigger, bold bottom text